The Journey to Trade a Bobby Pin for a House

-And the people that are willing to trade are like some of the nicest people.
-All of my friends I think have been very worried about the safety and are these people nice and real, and every person I've traded with has been over the top just the nicest person, really excited to make the trade.
-So I think that adds to the excitement when the other person is very excited and very nice and normal.
+And the people that are willing to trade are some of the nicest people.
+All of my friends have been very worried about safety and are these people nice and real, and every person I've traded with has been the nicest person, and really excited to make the trade.
+So I think that adds to the excitement when the other person is very excited, very nice and normal.

 Allanah: Totally.
-I think that's the thing with ecommerce, in general, is if you're giving people something, they're giving you something in return, but ultimately everyone wins.
+I think that's the thing with ecommerce, in general, if you're giving people something, they're giving you something in return, so ultimately everyone wins.

-Allanah: So it's turned into a really good thing.
+Allanah: So a bobby pin turned into a really good thing.
 It's so nice, it sort of restores your faith in humanity a little bit which is really...